osmandapp/web/main/docs/user/map/point-layers-on-map.md

 ![Wikipedia on map](@site/static/img/map/map-wikipedia-on-map.png) ![Wikipedia language - iOS](@site/static/img/map/map-wikipedia-language-ios.png)

 OsmAnd has special Points of Interest indicated with the “W” logo and Wikipedia articles attached to points.
-These points could be displayed exactly as any other POI type via Search or <Translate android="true" ids="configure_map"/> → <Translate android="true" ids="layer_poi"/>.
+These points could be displayed exactly as any other POIs type via Search or <Translate android="true" ids="configure_map"/> → <Translate android="true" ids="layer_poi"/>.
 However, there is a special way to filter Wikipedia articles by **available languages**.

 [Read more](../plugins/wikipedia.md) how to download and use the Wikipedia feature in OsmAnd.